 Do not use cleaners containing organic solvents or other aggressive ingredients as they may affect the surface appearance of your tiles.
 Examples of these types of cleaners include chlorine bleach, liquid grease remover, strong detergents, and nail polish remover.

-Store upright in a single layer (no stacking) in a cool spot out of direct sunlight.
+Store boxes of tiles upright in a single layer (no stacking) in a cool spot out of direct sunlight.

 When fire suppression sprinklers are involved with your drop ceiling installation, your first and most important step is to consult with your local building and fire of officials to make sure that your intended use will conform with the appropriate local codes.